edgedb/edgedb/docs/stdlib/numbers.rst

                   std::bit_rshift(val: int32, n: int64) -> int32
                   std::bit_rshift(val: int64, n: int64) -> int64

-    Returns the result of a bitwise, arithemtic right-shift operator for two integers.
+    Returns the result of a bitwise right-shift operator for two integers.

     The integer of ``val`` is shifted by ``n`` bits to the right.
 In the